-- The legal import of live pigs for breeding and processing. - Illegal import of live pigs for breeding. - The legal import of pig semen for insemination. - The legal import of pork and pork products for wholesale and retail (consumption). - Illegal import of pork and pork products for consumption and retailing. - The legal import of pig feed for private & government farms. - Illegal import of feed ingredients for feed formulation. - Domestic (owned scavenging and stray) and wild pigs' movement across the international border.
+- The legal import of live pigs for breeding and processing. - Illegal import of live pigs for breeding. - The legal import of pig semen for insemination - The legal import of pork and pork products for wholesale and retail (consumption) - Illegal import of pork and pork products for consumption and retailing - The legal import of pig feed for private & government farms - Illegal import of feed ingredients for feed formulation - Domestic (owned scavenging and stray) and wild pigs' movement across the international border. - Poor farm biosecurity practices in the backyard and semi-commercial farms.